 It is in this context that the European Union Delegation collaborated with InvesTT, the Caribbean Export Development Agency (CEDA) and the Ministry of Trade and Industry, and the Ministry of Agriculture, Land and Fisheries to contribute to the revitalization of the cocoa industry.
 This unique webinar series brings together stakeholders in Trinidad and Tobago with some of the largest business organizations in Europe (for chocolatiers, cocoa connoisseurs and investors) to explore new and emerging opportunities for collaboration, financing and sustainability across the cocoa supply chain.

-The grand finale (Episode 3) of the Trinitario Cocoa Webinar Series entitled The Cocoa Pitch will be held on Wednesday 28th September 2022, from 9:30 am to 12:00 noon (AST).
+The grand finale (Episode 3) of the Trinitario Cocoa Webinar Series entitled The Cocoa Pitch was held on Wednesday 28th September 2022, from 9:30 am to 12:30 noon (AST).

-The Cocoa Pitch is designed as a “Shark Tank” styled business pitch event, featuring cocoa entrepreneurs/enterprises in the following two categories:
+The Cocoa Pitch took the form of a “Shark Tank” styled business pitch event, featuring cocoa entrepreneurs/enterprises in the following categories:

 Youth Start-Ups – Youth founders producing products or services within a cocoa enterprise or cocoa estate farm.

 Medium-sized Cocoa SMEs – Mid-sized cocoa entrepreneurs or/cooperatives with a potential to scale up.